Defense Strategies for Wire Fraud Allegations Under 18 U.S.C. Section 1343 in Healthcare Fraud Investigations

 The statute of limitations for wire fraud under 18 U.S.C.
 Section 1343 is five years.
 Once the statute of limitations expires, the government cannot prosecute you even with clear evidence of criminal culpability.

-If you are facing a health care fraud investigation involving allegations under 18 U.S.C.
+If you are facing a healthcare fraud investigation involving allegations under 18 U.S.C.
 Section 1343, it is important that you engage an experienced legal team to intervene in the investigation as soon as possible.
-At Oberheiden, P.C., our defense attorneys and former federal prosecutors have decades of experience and a significant record of success in a broad range of federal health care fraud matters.
-To schedule a free and confidential consultation with our health care fraud defense team, please call (888) 519-4897 or request an appointment online now.
+At Oberheiden, P.C., Our healthcare fraud defense attorneys, and former federal prosecutors have decades of experience and a significant record of success in a broad range of federal healthcare fraud matters, qui tam lawsuits, and other federal criminal charges.
+To schedule a free and confidential consultation with our healthcare fraud defense team, please call 888-680-1745 or request an appointment online now.

 Compliance – Litigation – Defense